-Enhanced Care Management (ECM): In January of 2022, CARE Network became an ECM provider through Partnership HealthPlan of California, receiving referrals directly from Partnership Health Plan of patients who are high utilizers of health and emergency services and/or are experiencing homelessness.
-The CARE Network ECM team is dedicated full time to serving this highly vulnerable population through complex care management, and coaching.
+Enhanced Care Management (ECM): In January of 2022, CARE Network became an ECM provider through Partnership HealthPlan of California, receiving referrals directly from Partnership Health Plan of patients who are high utilizers of health and emergency services, are experiencing homelessness, and/or have been identified as having a severe or persistent mental health or substance use disorder issue.
+The CARE Network ECM team is dedicated full-time to serving this highly vulnerable population through complex care management and coaching.

-Mobile Health Clinic (MHC): The MHC merged with our Promotores de Salud (Community Health Worker) program and implemented regular visits to day labor Centers in North County, providing screenings, readings, education and resources to the day laborers and agricultural workers.
-Additionally, the MHC visited homeless encampments throughout the County weekly to provide medical and community health worker services.
+Providence Mobile Health Clinic (MHC): The MHC merged with our Promotores de Salud (Community Health Worker) program and implemented regular visits to day labor Centers in North County, providing screenings, readings, education, and resources to the day laborers and agricultural workers.
+Additionally, the MHC visited homeless encampments throughout Sonoma County weekly to provide medical and community health worker services.

-Operation Access: Operation Access's patients who are in need of vital medical procedures, face staggering structural inequality because of their limited income, immigration status, race, language, and ethnicity.
+Operation Access: Operation Access is a nonprofit organization that recruits a network of volunteer health care providers and organizations and then serves as a referral source for uninsured patients in need of a medical procedure.
+Providence provides funding support to Operation Access, supports physician and provider recruitment, and provides financial aid for Operation Access patients having procedures and services within our hospital and clinic walls Operation Access's patients face staggering structural inequality because of their limited income, immigration status, race, language, and ethnicity.
 They grapple with discrimination in health care, jobs, education, and housing.
-They often cannot afford private health insurance coverage, and, because of their immigration status, some patients are not eligible to enroll in Medicare, Medicaid, or to purchase coverage through the Affordable Care Act.
+They often cannot afford private health insurance coverage, and because of their immigration status, some patients are not eligible to enroll in Medicare, Medicaid, or to purchase coverage through the Affordable Care Act.
 Operation Access also serves low-income citizens whose earnings make them ineligible for Medi-Cal, but unable to afford insurance.